-The amounts of β-carbolines present in a typical dose of ayahuasca are well above the threshold for activity as MAOI.
-It is likely that the main contribution of the \(\beta\)-carbolines to the acute effects of avahuasca results from their action as peripheral MAO inhibitors, rendering DMT orally active.
-It is worthy of note that β-carbolines are highly selective inhibitors of MAO-A, the form of the enzyme for which serotonin, and presumably other tryptamines, including DMT, are the preferred substrates (Yasuhara, et al., 1972; Yasuhara, 1974). selectivity of \(\beta\)-carbolines for MAO-A over MAO-B, combined with their relatively low affinity for liver MAO compared to brain MAO, may explain why reports of hypertensive crises following the ingestion of ayahuasca have not been documented.
-On the other hand, Suzuki et al. (1981) has reported that DMT is primarily oxidized by MAO-B; it is of the experience and allowances are made to accommodate this behavior (Callaway, et al., 1997).

-possible, therefore, that high concentrations of β-carbolines, partially inhibit MAO-B as well as MAO-A; but the greater affinity of tyramine for MAO-B enables it to compete for binding to the enzyme and displace any residual β-carbolines.
+The amounts of β -carbolines present in a typical dose of ayahuasca are well above the threshold for activity as MAOI.
+It is likely that the main contribution of the ß-carbolines to the acute effects of avahuasca results from their action as peripheral MAO inhibitors, rendering DMT orally active.
+It is worthy of note that β-carbolines are highly selective inhibitors of MAO-A, the form of the enzyme for which serotonin, and presumably other tryptamines, including DMT, are the preferred substrates (Yasuhara, et al., 1972; Yasuhara, 1974).
+This selectivity of ß-carbolines for MAO-A over MAO-B, combined with their relatively low affinity for liver MAO compared to brain MAO, may explain why reports of hypertensive crises following the ingestion of avahuasca have not been documented.
+On the other hand, Suzuki et al. (1981) has reported that DMT is primarily oxidized by MAO-B; it is possible, therefore, that high concentrations of β carbolines, partially inhibit MAO-B as well as MAO-A; but the greater affinity of tyramine for MAO-B enables it to compete for binding to the enzyme and displace any residual β -carbolines.
 This mechanism would explain the lack of any reports of peripheral autonomic stimulation associated with the ingestion of ayahuasca in combination with foods containing tyramine (Callaway, et al., 1997).

-DMT and its derivatives and the β-carboline derivatives are widespread in the plant kingdom (Allen & Holmstedt, 1980) and both classes of alkaloids have been detected as endogenous metabolites in mammals, including man (Bloom, et al. 1982; Barker, et al. 1981a; Airaksinen & Kari, Methyl transferases which catalyze the 1981). synthesis of DMT, 5-methoxy-DMT, and bufotenine have been characterized in human lung, brain, blood, cerebrospinal fluid, liver, and heart, and also in rabbit lung, toad, mouse, steer, guinea pig, and baboon brains, as well as in other tissues in these species (McKenna & Towers, 1984).
+DMT and its derivatives and the ß-carboline derivatives are widespread in the plant kingdom (Allen & Holmstedt, 1980) and both classes of alkaloids have been detected as endogenous metabolites in mammals, including man (Bloom, et al. 1982; Barker, et al. 1981a; Airaksinen & Kari, Methyl transferases which catalyze the 1981). synthesis of DMT, 5-methoxy-DMT, and bufotenine have been characterized in human lung, brain, blood, cerebrospinal fluid, liver, and heart, and also in rabbit lung, toad, mouse, steer, guinea pig, and baboon brains, as well as in other tissues in these species (McKenna & Towers, 1984).
 Although the occurrence, synthesis, and degradative metabolism of DMT in mammalian systems has been the focus of recent scientific investigations (Barker, et al. 1981b).
-Endogenous psychotogens have been suggested as possible etiological factors in schizophrenia and other mental disorders, but the evidence remains equivocal The candidacy of DMT as a (Fischman, 1983). possible endogenous psychotogen essentially ended when experiments showed comparable levels in both schizophrenics and normals; at present the possible neuroregulatory functions of this "psychotomimetic" compound are incompletely understood, Callaway (1988) has presented an interesting hypothesis regarding the possible role of endogenous DMT and \(\beta\)-carbolines in regulating sleep cycles and REM states.
+Endogenous psychotogens have been suggested as possible etiological factors in schizophrenia and other mental disorders, but the evidence remains equivocal The candidacy of DMT as a (Fischman, 1983). possible endogenous psychotogen essentially ended when experiments showed comparable levels in both schizophrenics and normals; at present the possible neuroregulatory functions of this "psychotomimetic" compound are incompletely understood, but Callaway (1988) has presented an interesting hypothesis regarding the possible role of endogenous DMT and ß-carbolines in regulating sleep cycles and REM states.